reeshikeshkumar/supply-chain-analytics/report.md

   * `is_late` (late delivery indicator)
 * Standardized column names for better usability

-The cleaned dataset was stored in a SQLite database for efficient querying and integration with Tableau.
+The cleaned dataset was stored in a SQLite database for efficient querying and integration with Power BI.

 ---